-The Surgical Technologist program requires a criminal background check and an interview with the Program Director for admission.
+The Surgical Technologist program requires a criminal background check for admission.
 See the "Criminal Background Check" section in this catalog for details.
-The Program Director interview takes into consideration previous academic performance, healthcare experience, and overall professional presentation.
-The outcome of the Program Director interview is considered in ranking applicants.

 During the enrollment process, students will sign a disclosure to include the location of the campus where they will attend along with their address.
 If a student changes their address during their enrollment, they should contact the Campus Registrar at the location where they are enrolled.